 In Jesus name,

-God bless and keep safe, until we meet again,
+God bless and keep safe,

 Your minister and friend,